 List of Figures.
 List of Tables.
 List of Contributors.
 Preface.
 Introduction 1.
 Institutional environment and organisational responses in changing decentralised governance systems in India: An ethnographic study 2.
 The Community Development Block and India’s Development Discourse 3.
 Urban Restructuring, Forced Evictions and Transition of the Welfare City into Entrepreneurial City: The case study of Bawana resettlement Colony, Delhi 4.
 Mapping the Development Paradigm of Northeast India from Ancient Past to Present in the Realm of Political History and Economy 5.
 A Multisited ethnography of land management in the context of the development policy in West Bengal 6.
 Revisiting Wittfogel: ‘Hydraulic Society’ in Colonial India and Its Postcolonial Legacies in Hydropower Management 7.
 Re-contextualizing Micro-credit: From Reinventing Development to the Financialization of Everyday Life 8.
 The Making of a Neglected Tropical Disease: Discourse on Snakebite and Its Medical Management in India 9.
 Negotiation by the Waste Pickers: In the Context of Socioeconomic and Cultural Marginalisation 10.
 Dominant Party Rule, Development, and the Rise of Hindu Nationalism in West Bengal 11.
 Harnessing the Digital Revolution for Development: The Indian Experience 12.
 Organisation Structure of Family Owned and Controlled Business Groups in India: Some Reflections on Theories and Policies of Corporate Governance.
 Index.

-Suman Nath received his PhD jointly under faculties from Indian Institute of Management Calcutta and University of Calcutta in Anthropology.
+Suman Nath received his PhD jointly under faculties from the Indian Institute of Management Calcutta and the University of Calcutta in Anthropology.
 He teaches anthropology as Assistant Professor at Dr A. P. J. Abdul Kalam Government College, Kolkata, India.
 Since 2007, he has been researching on issues of politics of resource allocation, which includes a stint as Research Associate at Public Policy and Management Group, Indian Institute of Management Calcutta, India.
-His books include a monograph, titled People-Party-Policy Interplay in India (2019) and a co-authored volume on Sexuality, Identity and Health (2014).
+His books include a monograph, titled People-Party-Policy Interplay in India (2020) and a co-authored volume on Sexuality, Identity and Health (2014).
 He has published in international journals on issues of politics, corruption and governance.
 He was awarded to participate in different research programmes organised by the UNDP, Planning Commission and SaciWATERs.
 Apart from his academic publications, Suman runs a couple of internationally recognised blogs and writes popular articles in Little Magazines and Bengali dailies.
+His forthcoming research monograph Democracy and Social Cleavage in India is scheduled to be published next year.